An Engaging Business Simulation

 INCLUDES 1 COURSE SYLLABUS WITH

-As you teach your next course on public relations writing, let the “PR Writing” courseware do the heavy lifting for you!
+As you teach your next course on sales management, let the “Sales Management” courseware do the heavy lifting for you!
 Our innovative curriculum is the ultimate timesaver, as it includes interactive assignments, lesson plans, lecture slide decks, and other resources to keep your students engaged.

 CHAPTER 1: Do I Have to Like People to Work in Public Relations?